Sections

 Balanced, Transnational Strategies

 These days, savvy companies have adopted a more balanced, transnational strategy that mixes global and multinational practices.
-Decision-making and content management are globalized, while in-market teams have the freedom to adopt marketing strategies that fit their local customers’ needs.
+Decision-making and content management are globalised, while in-market teams have the freedom to adopt marketing strategies that fit their local customers' needs.

 This is more complicated than it seems.
-Companies can run the risk of over-standardizing their content and offerings for global markets, which largely ignores local customers’ needs.
-You can also over-localize, which can either come off as too “try hard” by local customers or can’t be sustained by your internal teams without generating significant effort and expense.
+Companies can run the risk of over-standardising their content and offerings for global markets, which largely ignores local customers' needs.
+You can also over-localize, which can either come off as too "try hard" by local customers or can't be sustained by your internal teams without generating significant effort and expense.

 The secret is compromise.